 The acute infection generally causes no symptoms, and many don’t know they have it.
 However, if a person knows they have been exposed, such as through an accidental needle stick, treatment is generally administered to help prevent long-term infection.
 The remaining 55%+ will develop the chronic infection.
 There is no vaccine available for HCV, and WHO estimates 71 million people have chronic infection.
 Luckily, antivirals can cure more than 95% of hepatitis C infections if it is diagnosed early – which is why frequent screening for this often asymptomatic disease is so important for populations at risk.

 Talk to your doctor about ways to protect yourself from Hepatitis, and determine which vaccinations you should have.
-If you don’t have a doctor, call 800-216-5556 for a referral today.

 This article first appeared in the July 2017 edition of the HealthPerks newsletter.